noir-lang/noir/yellow-paper/docs/transactions/tx-object.md

 ### Private kernel public inputs final

 Output of the last iteration of the private kernel circuit.
-Includes _accumulated data_ after recursing through all private function calls, as well as _constant data_ composed of _historic block data_ reflecting the state of the chain when such functions were executed, and the global _transaction context_.
+Includes _accumulated data_ after recursing through all private function calls, as well as _constant data_ composed of _block header_ reflecting the state of the chain when such functions were executed, and the global _transaction context_.
 Refer to the circuits section for more info.

 **Accumulated data**